TrueBlocks/trueblocks-core/src/other/migrations/README-v0.40.0.md

 A few months ago, we made [this announcement](https://discord.com/channels/570963863428661248/904527518948806686/955114745369854044) regarding a certain bug in Erigon (or TrueBlocks, or most likely both).
 I thought we had protected ourselves from this problem, but I was wrong.

 Somewhere between blocks 13,300,000 and 13,400,000 Erigon stopped reporting addresses accurately (and TrueBlocks didn't notice).
-This resulted in missing appearance records in that block range.
+This resulted in missing appearance records in some block ranges.

 This migration will correct those errors.

+## A note on non-mainnet chains

+Prior to this migration, the Unchained Index "officially" supported only the Ethereum mainnet.
+With this update we add support for the Gnosis chain and Sepolia testnet.
+If you've indexed other chains, you need to remove that index and re-build it from scratch.
+You may do this by removing the contents of `$indexPath` and re-running `chifra scrape run --chain <chain>`.
+Find `$indexPath` with `chifra status --terse`.
+Sorry for the inconvienence.

 ## What do I need to do?

 The migration consists of five steps:

 1. Stop long-running processes
-2. Edit the primary TrueBlocks configuration file
+2. Edit the TrueBlocks configuration file
 3. Remove incorrect index chunks from your hard drive
 4. Use `chifra init` to replace those removed files
 5. Restart long-running processes